asngofficial/Group-12-Project-CSCE3444-fa25/README.md

 TRELLO

-npm run dev
+npm run dev // to test locally

-npm run build
+npm run build //to get vuild ready to commit

-commit and push
+commit and push // do ur commit and push (not a command)

-npm run deploy
+npm run deploy // this updates gh pages

-commit and push
+commit and push //commmit and push again